 Intended Audience: Intermediate and Advanced levels

-Prerequisites (Knowledge/Experience/Education Required): The course is designed to be followed by anyone with a few years of experience in conventional reflection seismic analysis.
+Prerequisites (Knowledge/Experience/Education required): The course is designed for those with a few years of experience in conventional reflection seismic analysis.

-All rock masses are seismically anisotropic, but we generally ignore this in our seismic acquisition, processing, and interpretation.
-The anisotropy nonetheless does affect our data, in ways that limit the effectiveness with which we can use it, so long as we ignore it.
-In this short course, we will understand why this inconsistency between reality and practice has been so successful in the past, and why it will be less successful in the future, as we acquire better seismic data (especially including vector seismic data), and correspondingly higher expectations of it.
-We will further understand how we can modify our practice so as to more fully realize the potential inherent in our data, through algorithms, which recognize the fact of seismic anisotropy.
+All rock masses are seismically anisotropic, but we often ignore this in our seismic acquisition, processing, and interpretation.
+The anisotropy nonetheless does affect our data, in ways that limit our effectiveness in using it, if we ignore that anisotropy.
+In this short course, we will understand why this inconsistency between reality and practice has been so successful in the past, and why it is less successful now and in the future, as we acquire better seismic data, and correspondingly higher expectations of it.
+We will further understand how we can modify our practice so as to more fully realize the potential inherent in our data, through algorithms which recognize the fact of seismic anisotropy.
 To use the seismic data for subsurface physical characterization, we will require the application of anisotropic rock physics.
 This more realistic basis for seismic exploration and exploitation is particularly important (naturally!) for the shale resource.
 We will see that the anisotropy, although usually weak (when defined as a rock property), has weak effects on some seismic data, strong effects on other seismic data, and sometimes completely novel effects.
 The course is accompanied by numerous class exercises, presented in .xls format.

 Who should attend:

-This is an excellent opportunity for all geophysicists to learn how a fundamental property of rocks impacts all our data and how to deal with it.
+This is an excellent opportunity for all geophysicists to learn how a fundamental property of rocks affects our data, and how to deal with it.
 It is particularly important for those working with shale resource plays, since shales are particularly anisotropic, whether fractured or not.

 Class participants will be able to discuss with colleagues: